Esri/developer-support/arcpy-python/recover-corrupt-data/README.md

 ## Symptoms

-- The attribute table will show OBJECTIDs 1, 2, 4 for example; however, Select By Attribute for OBJECTID = 3 returns a result.
+- The attribute table will show OBJECTIDs 1, 2, 4 for example; however, *Select Layer By Attribute* for OBJECTID = 3 returns a result.
 - Display issues.
-Zoom Out and the data disappears.
+Zoom out and the data disappears.
-- Tools like Repair Geometry or Add Spatial Index do not resolve the issue.
+- Tools like *Repair Geometry* or *Add Spatial Index* do not resolve the issue.
 - Any tool that exports the data will fail to export all records.
-- The Attribute Table will show x amount of records.
+- The attribute table will show x amount of records.
 After scrolling, the table shows a different amount of records (i.e. Jumps from 353 records to 183 records).

 ## Steps
 1. Create a new dataset with the same schema as the "corrupt" dataset (we are able to import the schema from the *New Feature Class* wizard).